 Meghalaya is a state blessed with abundant varieties of horticultural fruits and vegetables.
 Fruits that grow in the wild have also been domesticated by the local folks of Meghalaya.
 Out of the various horticultural fruits, banana is widely cultivated.

 About 23% of banana species are cultivated by the farmers of Meghalaya and banana plant is a resource for extracting natural fiber.
-This article talks about the importance of banana fibers, how it is extracted from the banana plant and how it is used for different purposes.
+This article tells you all about banana fiber, about its importance, how it is extracted from the banana plant and how it is used for different purposes.

 Each natural fiber has distinctive qualities of its own, by way of color and texture.
 They are retrieved by shredding, peeling and pounding the plant parts to make threads.
 They also cut the plant parts to make strips.
 Tribal communities also use natural fibers to build shelters and thatched roofs.
 (Source)